The Old Exchange and Provost Dungeon is one of the oldest buildings in Charleston.

-During the American Revolution, confiscated tea was stored in the building in 1774.
+During the American Revolution, citizens of Charlestowne stored confiscated tea in the building in 1774.
 Revolutionary leadership held councils within its halls throughout the war.
 After the capture of the city by the British in 1780, it became a barracks to house troops.
 The basement was converted into a military prison, fitting for the historic use as a dungeon.
 An investigation held in 2012 documented that at least 120 people were held as prisoners in the Old Exchange and Provost Dungeon.

 The Old Exchange and Provost Building in Early America

 The Exchange Building was the venue which hosted the South Carolina convention which ratified the U.S Constitution in the 17th century.
 George Washington even hosted banquets in the Great Hall when he visited the city.
 The building remained an Exchange until it became a post office in the 19th Century.